 Our answer to this is to show you the disciplines in which a school's faculty and alumni have had the highest historical influence.
 A school may be influential in a discipline even if they do not offer degrees in that area.
 We've organized two lists to show where they are influential and offer corresponding degrees, and where they are influential through scholarship although they don't offer degrees in the disciplines.

 Who are University of California, Santa Barbara's Most influential alumni?

-University of California, Santa Barbara's most influential alumni faculty include professors and professionals in the fields of Religious Studies, Criminal Justice, and Anthropology.
-University of California, Santa Barbara’s most academically influential people include Reza Aslan, Michael Douglas, and Robert Ballard.
+University of California, Santa Barbara's most influential alumni faculty include professors and professionals in the fields of Physics, Psychology, and Biology.
+University of California, Santa Barbara’s most academically influential people include Katy Tur, R. J. Q. Adams, and Eberhard Bodenschatz.

 Professor of modern British history at Texas A&M Universityview profile